Counting subgraphs in fftp graphs with symmetry: Introduction

 \begin{thmx} Let $G$ be a group and $X$ a finite symmetric generating set of $G$.
 Suppose that the Cayley graph $\ga(G,X)$ has the falsification by fellow traveler property.
 Let $H\leqslant G$ be a subgroup of $G$ such that $H$ (as a subgraph) has fellow projections in $\ga(G,X)$.
 Then: \begin{enumerate} \item the Schreier coset graph $\ga(G,H,X)$ has the falsification by fellow traveler property relative to the family of all paths starting at the coset $H$; \item the set of words is a regular language; \item if moreover, $H$ has bounded projections, then for the Schreier coset graph $\ga(G,H,X)$, the function $\sum_{n\geq 0}e_{\bullet}(n)t^n$ is rational. \end{enumerate} \end{thmx}

 The Schreier graphs for hyperbolic groups relative to quasi-convex subgroups were studied in \cite{Kapovich} by I. Kapovich.
-There it is proved that if $H$ is quasi-convex of infinite index in a non-elementary hyperbolic group $G$, then $\ga(G,H,X)$ is non-amenable.
-A number of consequences are derived from this fact, and in particular bounds on the co-growth rate are obtained.
+There it is proved that if $H$ is an infinite index, quasi-convex subgroup of a non-elementary hyperbolic group $G$, then $\ga(G,H,X)$ is non-amenable.
+A number of consequences are derived from this fact and, in particular, bounds on the co-growth rate are obtained.

 Here, we explore the growth rate of these Schreier graphs.
 Using ideas of \cite{EpsteinGrowth} we obtain \begin{thmx} Let $G$ be hyperbolic, $H$ a quasi-convex subgroup and $X$ a finite symmetric generating set of $G$.
 Let $\ga=\ga(G,H, X)$ be the Schreier coset graph and let $e_{\bullet}(n)=|V\ball_{\ga}(n)|$ be the number of vertices in the ball of radius $n$ centered at $H$ in $\ga$.